asyncapi/studio/doc/onboarding/usage.md

 2. Select the target version you want to convert to
 3. Review the converted document in the preview panel
 4. Click **Apply** to replace your document with the converted version, or **Cancel** to discard

+## Converting between YAML and JSON

+To convert your AsyncAPI document between YAML and JSON formats:
+1. Click on the **Convert** button in the toolbar
+2. Select the 'Convert to JSON' or 'Convert to YAML' option
+3. The editor will switch to the selected format, preserving the document structure

 ## Previewing Documentation